karthikuppu/writing/vc-learning.md

 In addition, contrary to popular opinion, as AI becomes more capable, the cost of education will increase, not decrease.
 Paying for education won't work because most won't earn back their investment on a reasonable timeline, if ever.

-As the world becomes more creative and the power law distribution of outcomes becomes more skewed towards the top, venture capital (VC): _putting money in the hands of individuals in exchange for a small ownership in the outcomes they generate (e.g. the companies they will create, or the assets they will own in the future)_, will be the best (and eventually only) way to finance learning.
+As the world becomes more creative and the power law distribution of outcomes becomes more skewed towards the top, venture capital (VC) - **putting money in the hands of individuals in exchange for a small ownership in the outcomes they generate (e.g. the companies they will create, or the assets they will own in the future)** - will be the best (and eventually only) way to finance learning.

 Teachers, mentors, and educational institutes will monetize through VC.